 About Me

-Hello there, I am kxxt 👋, a senior undergraduate from Shandong University (Weihai Campus).
+Hello there, I am kxxt 👋, pursuing my master degree at USTC (Hi-Tech Campus).

-I major in data science and AI at the School of Mathematics and Statistics.
-But I also always have a good passion for anything related to computers.
+I major in Cyberspace Security at the School of Cyber Science and Technologies.
+I also always have a good passion for anything related to computers.

 I am a native Chinese speaker but I also use English.